 - Spend the day exploring Hilo

-- Hike the beautiful coastline and explore the sacred Waipio Valley
+- Hike the beautiful coastline and see the sacred Waipio Valley from the lookout

 - Stargaze on Mauna Kea